PRSNQASC/insurance-quality-leadership/ACCESS_REQUEST.md

 - Executive risk dashboards
 - Engagement Model
 - Quality maturity assessments
-- Applying Operational Test Management
+- Applied Operational Test Management
 - Case studies and examples

 Access can be granted on request for: